material-components/material-components-ios/docs/supporting-shapes/README.md

 #### Being conscious of setting layer’s properties such as shadowPath and cornerRadius

-Because shapes work with a different path than the view’s default layer, you need to be conscious of places in your code where the layer's properties are set, as that might cause unexpected behaviors or override existing behaviors to support shapes.
+Because shapes work with a different path than the view’s default layer, you need to be conscious of places in your code where these layer's properties are set, as that might cause unexpected behaviors or override existing behaviors to support shapes.
 When setting such properties, it is advised to check if `(shapeGenerator != nil)` before applying them.

 #### Supporting touch events